 Joining the Mid\South Area Association of Catholic Nurses (MSAACN) puts you in touch with other medical professionals who share your faith and values.
 Designed to address specific interests of nurses and nursing students, membership is open to all healthcare professionals residing in West Tennessee, Eastern Arkansas, and Northern Mississippi.

-For more information call the Catholic Diocese of Memphis Community Health Office at 901\373\1224, or send an email to email@example.com.
+For more information call the Office of Pastoral Life Ministries at or send an email to: email@example.com

 Large variety of durable medical equipment (wheelchair, hospital bed, etc.) and supplies available to the larger community based on need and availability.